 Information Security Analyst

 As the number of cyber-attacks increases every day, the information security analysts’ duties are constantly evolving.
 In short, the job of a security analyst is to protect computer networks and systems from attacks.
 The usual duties connected to the job are planning and executing security measures to develop security standards and best practices for the organization.
 This involves installing firewalls and antivirus programs, encrypting and protecting sensitive information, and monitoring network security.
+Check out here best free antivirus.

 In addition, you should be able to conduct penetration tests and investigate and solve problems when a breach occurs.
 Staying on top of the latest IT security trends to make recommendations to senior IT staff and management is also vital.
 Security+ certification will enable you to enhance the company’s security when needed.
 Furthermore, you should be able to help other people to install and learn about new security products and procedures.